williancarminato/jquery-editable/README.md

-jquery-editable
+jQuery Editable
 ===============

-A jQuery Plugin to make some of page blocks editable.
+A jQuery plugin to make some of page blocks editable.

-Full documentation can be found here [jQuery Editable](http://williancarminato.tec4web.com.br/)
+Full documentation can be found here [jQuery Editable](http://lab.a2comunicacao.com.br/jquery-editable/)